 Relax the Body, Relax the Nervous System

 Practicing a few quiet yoga asanas shortly before bedtime can help bring the body into balance for more restful sleep.
 Forward bends, twists, shoulder stand and supine asanas, all have a cooling effect on the nervous system if they are practiced with a patient and relaxed intention.
-(Shoulder stand will not calm your body if it is challenging for you.
-Only practice shoulder stand as a cooling pose if it is relatively effortless.)
+(Sarvangasana (Shoulderstand) will not calm your body if it is challenging for you.
+Only practice Shoulderstand as a cooling pose if it is relatively effortless.)

 These poses help quiet the mind-body to prepare you for sleep.
-Asanas on the heating or energizing side of the continuum include all inverted asanas except shoulder stand, backbends and standing poses.
+Asanas on the heating or energizing side of the continuum include backbends, standing poses and all inverted asanas except Shoulderstand.
 These asanas are best practiced earlier in the day to supply you with energy to carry you through your activities.
 One yoga student told me that the energy generated in one intense evening backbend class drove her to deep-clean her house into the wee hours one night!
 This blog has a really cool chart that shows heating and cooling qualities of different poses.

 Restorative Yoga practice is specifically designed to balance the nervous system, alleviating the physiological effects of stress.
 Even one 10- to 15-minute Restorative pose can shift your nervous system into its parasympathetic side and prepare you for sleep.
 When sleep is elusive I often get up and practice one or more restorative asanas for 10 to 15 minutes.
 More often than not practicing just one pose calms my mind-body enough to shift me into sleeping mode.

-Relax & Renew, the 1995 book by Judith Hanson Lasater, Ph.D. focuses entirely on the practice of restorative yoga.
+Relax & Renew: Restful Yoga for Stressful Times, and Restore and Rebalance: Yoga for Deep Relaxation, both by Judith Hanson Lasater, Ph.D., focus entirely on the practice of Restorative Yoga.
 A physical therapist and yoga teacher since 1971, Lasater devotes an entire chapter to restorative practice for alleviating insomnia.
 The chapter gives a series of six poses that take anywhere from 30 to 60 minutes.

-One of my favorite Restorative poses to alleviate insomnia is Viparita Karani (pictured above).
+One of my favorite Restorative poses to alleviate insomnia is Viparita Karani (Legs Up the Wall Pose).
 Go to this article to read how to practice it.
 Feel free to practice the three-part exhalation as you lie in the asana.